Simplix-Softworks/SimplixStorage/README.md

 **Then this library is just right for you.**

 I was looking for a library that I could use to store data with Bukkit like methods without being depended on Bukkit/BungeeCord.
-But there was nothing out there so I decided to write my own library.
+But there was nothing out there, so I decided to write my own library.
 Of course there are a few libraries with bukkitlike methods but no one has the features that I need.
 ThunderBolt-2 for example only supports Json files but does not support nested objects.
-Now I'am publishing this library because I think libraries of high quality should be publicly available for everyone Now it is here: **SimplixStorage**!
+Now I'm publishing this library because I think libraries of high quality should be publicly available for everyone.
+Now it is here: **SimplixStorage**!

 SimplixStorage is extremely fast & good at **storing data reliably**! <br>